-The monitoring of sanctions necessitates manual transaction checks that entail an increased workload.
+14.7 Heightened sanction and embargo requirements resulting from geopolitical tensionsThe monitoring of sanctions necessitates transaction checks that entail an increased workload.
 This may result, for example, in delays to the execution of transactions or, if applicable, penalty interest payments for trading that involves securities subject to sanctions.
 The resulting operational risks are factored in by means of the hypothetical risk scenarios 'breaches of sanctions and embargoes' and 'incorrect execution of transactions and processes'.

-14.7 Losses
+14.8 Losses